stonejournal/github.io/README.md

-This repository is the home of a text analysis project that examines issues of safety, health, and the environment in the pages of Stone magazine that has been digitized by HathiTrust from 1888-1922.
+This repository is the home of a text analysis project that examines issues of safety, health, and the environment in the pages of Stone magazine (digitized by HathiTrust from 1888-1922).
 The site uses the Beautiful Jekyll theme (https://beautifuljekyll.com/)